 Opportunity 2.0: Improving Second Chance Opportunities for Out-of-school Youth in the Philippines

 Over three million Filipinos aged 16-24 are currently not enrolled in school, not gainfully employed, or have not finished college or post-secondary education.
 More than half of these are in the bottom 30 percent based on their per capita income and are therefore doubly disadvantaged by their lack of education and their poverty.
-Opportunity 2.0 strengthens national and local systems to help youth return to formal schooling, seek employment, or become entrepreneurs by enhancing links between education institutions, markets, local communities, and the various programs that support them.
-The activity will provide over 180,000 youth with the skills and opportunities to improve their education, employment and livelihood outcomes across the Philippines.
+Opportunity 2.0 strengthens national and local systems to provide youth with education and skills training so they can return to formal schooling, seek employment, or become entrepreneurs by enhancing links between education institutions, markets, local communities, and the various programs that support them.
+Working with more than 60 private sector partners, the activity aims to provide over 180,000 youth with the skills and opportunities to improve their education, employment and livelihood outcomes across the Philippines.

 U.S.-Philippines Partnership for Skills, Innovation and Lifelong Learning (UPSKILL) Project